 VI.
 Philosophy and the paradoxes of knowledge ……….
 99

-PATERNITY AND ABSTENTION
+PARENTHOOD AND ABSTENTION

 2. That being is “better” than nothingness is the Grundsatz of all western morality.
 Being is never considered as a choice among others.

 3. Man not only contemplates being, but lives it.
 The problem of being is, to him, the problem of life.
-A traditional ethic would be possible if man could not live the being, but simply contemplate it.
+A traditional ethics would be possible if man could not live the being, but simply contemplate it.

-5. The huge philosophical “risk” is: that if there is a morality of non-being, to live can be seen as the maximum immorality, precisely in the same sense as defined by the affirmative ethics.
+5. The huge philosophical “risk” is: that if there is a morality of non-being, to live can be seen as the maximum immorality, precisely in the same sense as defined by affirmative ethics.

 15. Morality is born in conjunction with the world, intimately bound to the fundamental choice of being.
-If we accept the creation of a world as necessary, it should also be accepted as necessary the creation of a morality.
+If we accept the creation of a world as necessary, the creation of a morality should also be accepted as necessary.
 If morality is not necessary, then the world is also not necessary.

 22. The world is mortal too.
 Life in the planet is more or less in half of its path, going through its crisis of middle-age, let’s say.
 Fossils demonstrate that life began approximately 3 billion years ago.
 4.000 million from now, the Sun will consume life, and over time, the planet.
 Useless suffering.
 But, in any case, the life of the world is only a moral problem to God.